A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 The main contributions of this paper are as follows:

-\begin{itemize}[leftmargin=*] \item {Propose \sysname, a technique to selectively restrict the ranges of values in DNNs, which can mitigate the large deviations by critical faults to be tolerated by DNNs. \sysname is thus able to rectify the faulty output due to transient faults without any re-computation. } \item Present an approach to choose particular layers in DNNs for range restriction based on their value dependency, and derive the restriction bounds to be used by \sysname. \item Implement \sysname in the TensorFlow framework, to automatically make the DNNs resilient to transient faults, \item Perform an experimental evaluation of \sysname on 8 DNN models with a total of 5 datasets (including two DNN applications in the AV domain).
-The evaluation demonstrates that \sysname: 1) significantly enhances the resilience of the DNNs models - it reduces the SDC rates from $14.92\%$ to $0.44\%$ (in classifier DNNs), and from $23.76\%$ to $2.49\%$ (in the AV DNNs); 2) does not degrade the accuracy of any of the evaluated models, and 3) incurs negligible memory overheads, and $0.530\%$ performance overhead (on average). {Our quantitative comparison with prior work shows that \sysname significantly outperforms existing techniques. } \end{itemize}
+\begin{itemize}[leftmargin=*] \item {Propose \sysname, a technique to selectively restrict the ranges of values in DNNs, which can mitigate the large deviations by critical faults to those that can be tolerated by DNNs. \sysname is thus able to rectify the faulty output due to transient faults without performing any re-computation. } \item Present an approach to choose particular layers in DNNs for range restriction based on their value dependency, and derive the restriction bounds to be used by \sysname. \item Implement \sysname in the TensorFlow framework, to automatically make the DNNs resilient to transient faults, \item Perform an experimental evaluation of \sysname on 8 DNN models with a total of 5 datasets (including two DNN applications in the AV domain).
+The evaluation demonstrates that \sysname: 1) significantly enhances the resilience of the DNNs models - it reduces the SDC rates from $14.92\%$ to $0.44\%$ (in classifier DNNs), and from $23.76\%$ to $2.49\%$ (in the AV DNNs); 2) does not degrade the accuracy of any of the evaluated models, and 3) incurs negligible memory overheads, and $0.530\%$ performance overhead (on average). \end{itemize}